jstebner/botfish/botfish_manipulation/README.md

   Warning from above still applies
 - `goal_tolerance` - Tolerance for Moveit to use when planning, generally the lower the better but this can run into issues with plans failing if its too small
+- `max_velocity` - Determines the max velocity of the arm as a percentage, for example a value of 0.2 would allow the max arm velocity to be 20% of the driver determined max speed.
+- `max_acceleration` - Determines the max acceleration of the arm as a percentage, for example a value of 0.2 would allow the arm to accelerate at 20% of its driver defined maximum velocity.
+- `planning_time` - Time in seconds that the moveit planner is allowed to plan for, higher values will result in overall more successes but can result in a large pauses between movements.

 ### Subscribes